The Towers by Foster + Partners

 The Villa Magna Condominium Complex was an urban development that was planned to rise on a 2.5 acre plot in Brickell, downtown Miami, Florida.
 It was approved in 2006 by the city council and the Federal Aviation Administration and construction was slated to begin in April 2007.
 The ending date was approximated to be late 2008 or early 2009; however, the housing crisis of the late 2000s halted the project.
 The project was revived as The Towers by Foster + Partners in 2016, after FAA approval of supertall heights (>1,000 ft).
-Done in the early 2020s the site was sold again to Citadel Group who planned a move to Miami from Chicago.
+Then in the early 2020s the site was sold again to Citadel Group as part of a planned a move to Miami from Chicago.
+The new Citadel Tower was submitted to the FAA in late 2024 at the maximum height allowed in the area at 1049 ft.

 History

 The complex was to feature two twin towers, Villa Magna Condominiums I and Villa Magna Condominiums II.
 Both were to be 574 ft tall with 57 floors.
 The complex was to be connected by the Villa Magna Plaza at the base of both towers.
 It was to be located at 1201 Brickell Bay Drive near Southeast 12th Street in Miami's Brickell neighborhood.
 The buildings were planned be used entirely for residential purposes, with the complex containing 780 condominium units.
 However, in 2007 the developers changed the plans to include more hotel, retail, and commercial space in realization of the quickly declining housing market at the time.
 The complex was then approved under a major use special permit.